Xinglab/rPGA/README.md

-     -c CHROM 		Chromosome to be analyzed (required) --conflict		flag to write bam file containing conflicting reads
+     -c CHROM 		Chromosome to be analyzed (required) --conflict		flag to write bam file containing conflicting reads --rnaedit          flag to check for RNA editing events that overlap heterozygous SNPs -e	                file containing RNA editing events (in format downloaded from RADAR: rnaedit.com)

 Once you have generated allele specific bam files for all 22 autosomal chromosomes or all 22 autosomes, X, and Y, you can merge them into one allele specific bam file